Lednerb/bilberry-hugo-theme/README.md

-If you would like to use external images, such as those stored on another server or in the cloud, as a featured image for your article or in the `gallery` post type, you can use them by setting the appropriate front matter variables with the full-path URL values:
+If you would like to use external images, such as those stored on another server or in the cloud, as a featured image for your article or in the `gallery` post type, you can use them by setting the appropriate front matter variables with the absolute URL values:

 ```markdown
 # /content/article/my-external-featured-image-post.md